 I am not asking for sympathy.
 I am just trying to explain, on a human level, how it is that people make what look from the outside like awful decisions.
 This is what our lives are like, and here are our defense mechanisms, and here is why we think differently.
 It's certainly self-defeating, but it's safer.
 That's all.
 I hope it helps make sense of it.

 Update: The response to this piece is overwhelming.
 I have had a lot of people ask to use my work.
 Please do.
 Share it with the world if you found value in it.
 Please link back if you can.
 If you are teaching, I am happy to discuss this with or clarify for you, and you can freely use this piece in your classes.
 Please do let me know where you teach.
-You can reach me on Twitter, @killermartinis.
-I set up an email at killermartinisbook@ gmail as well.
+You can reach me on Twitter, Tumblr, on my website, or by email.

 Understand that I wrote this as an example of the thought process that we struggle with.
 Most of us are clinically depressed, and we do not get therapy and medication and support.
 We get told to get over it.
 And we find ways to cope.
 I am not saying that people live without hope entirely; that is not human nature.
 But these are the thoughts that are never too far away, that creep up on us every chance they get, that prey on our better judgement when we are tired and stressed and weakened.
 We maintain a constant vigil against these thoughts, because we are afraid that if we speak them aloud or even articulate them in our heads they will become unmanageably real.